-Constants are like a variable, except that their value never changes during the program execution once defined.
+Constants are like a variable except that once defined, their value never changes during the program's execution.
+In this tutorial, you will learn about Constants in C++.

 What are Constants?

-Constants refer to as fixed values, unlike variables whose value can be altered, constants - as the name implies does not change, they remain constant.
-Constant must have to be initialized at the time of creating it, and new values cannot be assigned later to it.
+Constants refer to as fixed values; Unlike variables whose value can be changed, constants - as the name implies, do not change; They remain constant.
+A constant must be initialized when created, and new values cannot be assigned to it later.

 - Constants are also called literals.